On the Existence of Integers with at Most 3 Prime Factors Between Every Pair of Consecutive Squares: Introduction

 In 1920, Brun \cite[pp.~24--25]{brun1920crible} showed that for sufficiently large \(n\) one may take \(k=11\).
 With the development of sieve methods, Chen \cite{chen1975almostprimesinterval} later improved this to \(k=2\) for sufficiently large \(n\).
 It is much more difficult, however, to obtain an explicit statement that holds for all \(n\geq 1\).
 Using an explicit form of the linear sieve due to Bordignon, Johnston, and Starichkova~\cite{bordignon_johnston_starichkova2025}, Dudek and Johnston~\cite[Theorem~1.2]{dudek_johnston2026apba} proved that for every integer \(n\geq 1\) there exists \(a\in(n^2,(n+1)^2)\) such that \(\Omega(a)\leq 4\).
 Their argument is based on an explicit weighted sieve of Kuhn~\cite{kuhn1954neue_abschaetzungen} together with computational verification in the small-\(n\) range.

 A closely related framework was used by Johnston, Sorenson, Thomas, and Webster~\cite{johnston2026primesprimescubes} for intervals between consecutive cubes.
-Starting from the same explicit-sieve backbone, they replace Kuhn’s weights with Richert’s logarithmic weights~\cite{richert1969selberg_weights} and prove that for every \(n\geq 1\) there exists \(a\in(n^3,(n+1)^3)\) with \(\Omega(a)\leq 2\).
-They report that Richert’s weights give much better numerical performance than Kuhn’s weights.
+Starting from the same explicit-sieve backbone, they replace Kuhn's weights with Richert's logarithmic weights~\cite{richert1969selberg_weights} and prove that for every \(n\geq 1\) there exists \(a\in(n^3,(n+1)^3)\) with \(\Omega(a)\leq 2\).
+They report that Richert's weights give much better numerical performance than Kuhn's weights.
 The square-interval problem is naturally more difficult computationally than the cube-interval problem, since the intervals \((n^2,(n+1)^2)\) are substantially shorter than \((n^3,(n+1)^3)\), leaving less flexibility in the finite verification needed to bridge the small-\(n\) and large-\(n\) regimes.

-Motivated by the numerical improvements obtained from Richert’s logarithmic weights in the cube setting, we adapt that weighted-sieve framework to the square-interval problem considered by Dudek and Johnston.
+Motivated by the numerical improvements obtained from Richert's logarithmic weights in the cube setting, we adapt the methods of Johnston, Sorenson, Thomas, and Webster~\cite{johnston2026primesprimescubes} to the square-interval problem considered by Dudek and Johnston.
 Our result improves the bound on the number of prime factors. \begin{theorem} For every integer \(n\geq 1\), there exists \(a\in(n^2,(n+1)^2)\) such that \(\Omega(a)\leq 3\). \end{theorem}

+The main novel ingredient in our proof is the small-\(n\) verification, Lemma~\ref{lem:small_n}.
+This substantially extends the finite range covered by Dudek and Johnston~\cite{dudek_johnston2026apba}.
+The lemma combines the verification of Legendre's conjecture up to \(n\leq 7.05\cdot 10^{13}\) by Sorenson and Webster~\cite{sorenson_webster_2025_legendre} with explicit computations of maximal prime gaps~\cite{pzktupel_risinggap}.
+For the remaining values of \(n\) in the finite range, we use the prime-gap computations to construct a semiprime in \((n^2,(n+1)^2)\).
+This proves the stronger bound \(\Omega(a)\leq 2\) for all \(n\) with \(n^2\leq 10^{31}\), leaving only the range \(n^2>10^{31}\) for the analytic argument.